 It is expected that publicity will be given to the Ambassador’s Special Self-Help program and its projects, including press and radio releases, photographs, and plaques at project sites to acknowledge the shared efforts of the Djiboutian and American people.

 The U.S. Embassy can choose not to fund any applications.
+All funding is subject to availability of funds.
 Submitting an application for this funding opportunity does not guarantee selection.